Composer0/CSharp.NetAndMVC/README.md

 - enforce a maximum and minimum lengths
 - add a NotMapped property
 - add a new migration and update the database
+- add new scaffolded items
+- update the registration view to include first and last names
+- handle a connection string error
+- handle a layout page error
+- register a new user and login